HenrikBechmann/react-infinite-grid-scroller/README.md

     // undefined dropEffect means default = 'move', posibly modified to 'copy' by pressing the altKey on desktop systems }
 ```
-3. Sub-scrollers must be provided with the `cacheAPI` property of their parents to support inter-list drag and drop (by sharing the cache).
-This API object is obtained from the parent scroller by having the child component (the one returned to RIGS through the `getItemPack` function) set up a `cacheAPI = {null}` property.
-This will cause the parent scroller to instantiate the property, so the child can then pass the property to its sub-scroller.

-4. When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties).
+3. When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties).
 The `dndOptions` object must contain a `type` property with a string that matches one of the `accept` array strings of its containing scroller, and a `dragText` property with text that will be shown in the drag image for the item.

 ```
 // in host getItemPack function